robotics-upo/D-LIO/README.md

 - [ ] Implement loop closure module.

 - [ ] Adapt the *unwarp* module to support other LiDAR sensors.
-Currently, it only supports Ouster; for other sensors, the module runs without performing the unwarp.
+Currently, it supports Ouster and Hesai; for other sensors, the module runs without performing the unwarp.